 This one is mostly for Americans: On a French-language menu, “entrée” refers to an appetizer, while “plat” or “plat principal” refers to a main.
 On an English menu, an appetizer will often be called just that (or sometimes, it’ll be called an entrée), with “main,” “main course,” or “main plate” used for what Americans would call an “entrée.”
+Got it?

 5 à 7

-“Snack bar” is the official translation, though a casse-croûte usually resembles more of a diner serving poutine, burgers, hot dogs, and greasy breakfasts.
+“Snack bar” is the official translation, though a casse-croûte usually resembles more of a no-nonsense diner serving poutine, burgers, hot dogs, and greasy breakfasts.

 Roughly the same as prix fixe: a set-price menu with just a few options for each course.

 A convenience store that sells everything from snacks and toiletries to beer and sub-par wine.
 If you want hard liquor, you’ll have to go to the government-owned liquor store, the SAQ.
 The SQDC is the equivalent for weed.

 A restaurant or bar patio — of which there are many standout options in the city.
 (Take note: Smoking is banned on outdoor terrasses and rooftops in Quebec.)

 Some (inaccurately) dub it Canada’s national dish, but it is, without question, a Quebec specialty — and this is the only province where you can reliably find a good take on it.
 Topped with gravy, a classic poutine has fries and cheese curds (grated cheese is an aberration).
 Diners are a good place for it; they’ll usually sell options with toppings (by no means necessary) like bacon, sausage, or vegetables.